 This innovative programme is designed to be delivered by a key member of your staff team in their own workplace.
 Your key member of staff attends the 2 day facilitator course where they learn how to use the materials provided to facilitate the learning of further staff members.
 The facilitator you select is an experienced member of your team who understands the needs of people with dementia and has a positive attitude to change.
 Knowledge of their participants and their local work environment enables facilitators to link experience, actions and new knowledge into actual practice within a reflective learning framework.

-Training is provided to facilitate the use locally of six self-study workbooks:
+Training is provided to facilitate the use locally of self-study workbooks, which cover the following topics:

 - understanding dementia